aaronkwhite/open-graph-maker/README.md

 ---

+## 🎨 Setting Up Your Template

+To create beautiful Open Graph images with `open-graph-maker`, you'll need a **base template image** that defines your static layout.

+### 1. Create a Base Template (Recommended: Figma)

+- **Design your layout** in Figma (or your preferred design tool).
+- Keep all **static elements** — like background colors, logos, or permanent text (example: "Tie.
+Fish.
+Repeat.").
+- **Remove dynamic content** — such as the title, tagline, and description.
+- Optionally, **leave empty text boxes** positioned and styled where dynamic content will be inserted later.
+(This helps guide your Node script.)

+> Example:
+> Static elements = Logo, background, branding text
+> Dynamic elements = Pattern title, tagline, description

+### 2. Export the Base Template

+- Export the base layout as a **PNG** or **JPG** file.
+- Place it in your project directory (example: `template.png`).

+### 3. Integrate the Template in Node-Canvas

+In your Node.js script:

+- **Load the base template** as the background image.
+- **Draw dynamic text** onto the canvas at the exact X/Y positions you designed in Figma.
+- **Match font families, sizes, colors, and spacing** based on your original design.

+You will need to know:
+- X and Y coordinates for each text block
+- Font sizes and line heights
+- Font families and weights
+- Text alignment and color codes

+### 4. Handling Pattern Illustrations (Optional)

+If your Open Graph images also include a pattern-specific illustration:

+- **Shared Illustration**:
+  If all patterns use the same graphic, embed it directly into the base template.

+- **Dynamic Illustrations**:
+  If each pattern has its own image, load the corresponding fly image dynamically in your Node script, and position it based on your layout.

+---

+Would you like a sample Node-Canvas code snippet showing exactly how to load a template and position the text dynamically?
+*(It would make this section even more actionable!)* 🚀

 ## 📄 Data Format

 The `data.json` file must be structured as an array of objects under a `data` key, where each object includes: